Resources

 Q1) What is usually covered under pre-hospitalisation expenses?

-A pre-hospitalisation cover usually includes the expenses incurred for the tests before the patient is admitted in the hospital.
+A pre-hospitalisation cover usually includes the expenses incurred for the tests before the patient is admitted to the hospital.
 For example, the cover includes expenses for X-rays, CT scans, MRI scans, consultation fees for physicians, etc.

 Q2) What is post-hospitalisation expenses coverage?